"I don't trust my dog off-leash."

 Unfortunately, there's no magic leash-removal button in Photoshop.
 Since it always looks more natural if a photo doesn't need excessive retouching, I've developed some tricks to hide the leash in the first place.
 One way is to position the leash so it falls down the back of the dog and along the ground.
 This has the added benefit of hiding the dog tags.
 Since the leash attaches to the tag ring, when you place it in back, the dog's rabies tag is out of view.
 Another tip is to remove the tags and put them in your pocket until we're done taking photos.
 I'll walk you through all these tips at your photo shoot.
 All you need to remember now is that is the leash and tags can be hidden.

 When I'm retouching, I also remove other background distractions, such as this wooden pole.

 If a dog is getting photographed with its family, it's even easier.
 I simply have them sit on the leash.
 That way they can pet and interact with their dog without having the end of the leash in their hands.
 In these photos, Alice's family is sitting on her leash.
 If a squirrel or other distraction had appeared, she would have be safely tethered.

-Keywords: before and after leash removal, dog leash removal, dog photography retouching, leash removal, leash removal retouching, leash retouching, pet photography retouching, post-processing dog photos, remove a dog leash, retouching out leashes
+Keywords: before and after leash removal, dog leash removal, dog photography retouching, leash removal, leash removal retouching, leash retouching, on leash, pet photography retouching, post-processing dog photos, remove a dog leash, retouching out leashes

 No comments posted.